njlarsson/klipspringer/README.md

 To do:

- * Get metadata for the albums from Discogs.
+ * Support metadata for the albums, which is to be collected from Discogs in a semi-automatic way.
  * Create a search function for the metadata in the http interface.
  * Improve the web design.
 This is low priority to me, but as mentioned above I'd be happy to accept contributions from somebody